CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.3 Electrical wiring.md

 #### INF.3.A5 Decrease in electrotechnical cabling

 The electrotechnical wiring SHOULD be subjected to a acceptance process.
-A decrease SHOULD only take place when all tasks to be performed have been completed, the contractor has reported the action for acceptance and no unacceptable deficiencies have been identified during the inspections by the contracting authority.
+A decrease SHOULD take place only after all the tasks to be performed have been completed, the contractor has reported the action for acceptance and no unacceptable deficiencies have been identified during the inspections by the contracting authority.
 The acceptance date SHOULD be selected in time so that the controls can be prepared for acceptance in sufficient time.
 In addition to the correct billing and the actual scope of the services, compliance with the different standards for electrical wiring MUST be checked during the acceptance.
 For the acceptance protocol a checklist SHOULD be prepared.
 The checklist SHOULD also contain points regarding general requirements for the operating rooms.
 The acceptance report MUST be signed by the participants and responsible persons.
 The protocol SHOULD be part of the internal documentation of the cabling.

 #### INF.3.A6 overvoltage protection